yasamin0/Parallel-Matrix-Mult-and-Inv-using-MPI/README.md

 ## 📄 Report

-For in-depth theory, methodology, and results, see the full report in the [`/Report/`](./Report) folder.
+For in-depth theory, methodology, and results, see the full report.
 Includes graphs, scalability analysis, and cluster performance comparisons.

 ---